-No matter what phase of life you’re in, International TEFL Academy certifies people of all ages and backgrounds to teach English as a foreign language around the world and online, and assists in helping our teachers find English teaching jobs all over the world.
+No matter what phase of life you’re in, International TEFL Academy (ITA) certifies people of all ages and backgrounds to teach English as a foreign language around the world and online.
+Specifically, we assist in helping our teachers find English teaching jobs all over the world.

-1. TEFL is a growing industry with a lot of opportunities for English teachers
+1. TEFL is a Growing Industry with a Lot of Opportunities for English Teachers

 According to the British Council, approximately 2 billion people worldwide are using and learning English.
 People all over the globe seek to learn English to enhance their professional and educational opportunities.
 As an English teacher, you can make a difference and help them realize their goals.
 In most countries, the demand for English language instruction far outstrips the supply of qualified English teachers, especially native speakers.

 Even if you don't go into education as a long-term career, teaching English abroad will enhance your resume and skills in areas like group management, communications and organizational skills.
 You will prove to future employers your ability to adapt to a new environment, work across cultural & linguistic barriers, and to stretch yourself beyond your "comfort zone."
 You will also have a great opportunity to learn a foreign language.